 Zoning Application: There is a concurrent Zoning application in process (Z-2022-01116) to rezone the subject site from Agricultural Reserve (AGR) to Light Industrial (IL).
 The Control Number is 2016-00159.
 Although submission of a site plan has not historically been required with an application for a rezoning to a standard zoning district, FLUE Policy 1.5-v requires submittal of a concurrent Zoning application and a conceptual site plan, which has been submitted to the Planning Division and included in Exhibit 10.
-The applicant indicates the site would be developed to support a Light Industrial use.
+The applicant indicates in the Zoning application that the site will be developed to support a vehicle dispatch service.